pymc-devs/pymc-examples/myst_nbs/survival_analysis/bayes_param_survival_pymc3.myst.md

 </table>
 </center>

 Accelerated failure time models are conventionally named after their baseline survival function, $S_0$.
-The rest of this post will show how to implement Weibull and log-logistic survival regression models in PyMC3 using the mastectomy data.
+The rest of this post will show how to implement Weibull and log-logistic survival regression models in PyMC using the mastectomy data.

 +++